opengeospatial/OGC-Web-API-Guidelines/README.md

 |  | - 429 - Too Many Requests
 | - 500 - Internal Server Error | - 503 - Service Unavailable

+Response documents should reflect the status codes.

-Be explicit which 30x statucs code your API supports.
-For any supported 30x follow the HTTP semantics.
+* 3XX responses indicate a redirect.
+Be explicit which 3XX status codes your API supports.
+For any supported 3XX codes, follow the HTTP semantics.
+* 4XX responses indicate that the client is in error so the response should indicate what is wrong with the request.
+Be as precise and as detailed as possible.
+Error handling is often one of the biggest complaints when using an API.
+* 5XX responses indicate that the server is in error so the response should include contact information.
+Since debugging information for server problems is not actionable by the client, it should be logged and not returned in the response document.
+Error Handling and use of HTTP Status Codes

+However, you may also consider supporting a "switch off" that always returns a status code 200 plus additional (debug / insight) information in the HTTP response body

+    e.g. ?suppress_response_codes=true

 ### Principle #9 – Use of HTTP Header